valeriocarruba/ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-/README.md

 ## 🧰  Requirements

-Python 3
-rebound, numpy, matplotlib
-astroquery, astropy, angles, tqdm
+Python 3, rebound, numpy, matplotlib, astroquery, astropy, angles, tqdm

-How to Run
+## ▶️ Usage

 1) Place asteroid elements in Particles.el, as obtained from the file horizons_query.py, in the same directory where you plan to run the simulation
 2) Install dependencies.